kab11k/Adv-prog-Final/README.md

 ## Method

-we created a simple and intuitive map that allows the user to select either a global view or a specific ocean area (as defined by the FAO's major marine areas) in order view and understand that extent of fishing effort.
+We created a simple and intuitive map that allows the user to select either a global view or a specific ocean area (as defined by the FAO's major marine areas) in order view and understand the extent of fishing effort.

 We have leveraged python's folium library which allows for the creation of several types of Leaflet maps and features (including heatmap and timelapse capabilities)